DForenPsy Doctorate in Forensic Psychology / Overview

-Applications for entry in September 2020 to the Professional Doctorate in Forensic Psychology are now open.
+Applications for entry in April 2021 or September 2021 to the Professional Doctorate in Forensic Psychology are now open.
 We recommend that you apply as soon as possible.

 If you wish to be considered for Post Qualification Professional Doctorate in Forensic Psychology and meet our eligibility criteria, you must complete an online application to apply for this programme.
 Create a new application for the programme.
 Select 'Postgraduate Research' as the 'Academic Career' on the application form.
-You should select April 2020 entry at this stage.
+You should select April 2021 or September 2021 entry at this stage.
 Under Programme Description, search for and select ' DForensPsy'.
 Work your way through the application form, including all details as requested.